 In women of childbearing age, progesterone production begins to rise at day 14 of the menstrual cycle and after ovulation it rises rapidly to 30 – 50 ng/mL

 If pregnancy begins, a hormone called human chorionic gonadotropin (“HCG”) is released by the fertilised egg.

 HCG converts the egg sac in the ovary into a “corpus luteum”, which produces progesterone, to maintain the pregnancy until the placenta begins to produce its own progesterone at 8–12 weeks.

 Then the blood progesterone level falls to its baseline level *** and stays down while the mother is breastfeeding.

 * It has been suggested that women have better memories than men do because they make more progesterone and my memory improved when I began to take it..

 ** The sudden drop in Progesterone availability is the trigger for “parturition” (birth).

 *** If the progesterone goes low enough to cause Allopregnanolone deficiency, serious postpartum depression may ensue, needing treatment with Allopregnanolone

 However it can begin at any age, perhaps as a sequel to PTSD in childhood.

 Any woman who suffers from PMS, menstrual irregularity, oligomenorrhoea (abnormally light menstruation) or menorrhagia (abnormally heavy menstruation) is probably progesterone deficient and should have her “peak” blood progesterone levels checked.

-* Some Progesterone deficient women do well with 100mg of Progesterone each night (many need 200 or 300mg)…… Doctors often suggest taking the Progesterone supplement from the 15th to the 25th day of the menstrual cycle, so as to mimic the normal progesterone production.
+* Some Progesterone-deficient women do well with 100mg of Progesterone each night, but many need 200 or 300mg. …… Doctors often suggest that young women should take their Progesterone supplement from the 15th to the 25th day of the menstrual cycle, so as to mimic the normal progesterone production.